edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

 |ofmt | File Format (Output).
 Indicates the output image's file format.|
 |oq | Quality (Output).
 Indicates the output image's file quality level.
 Valid values are from 1 to 100.|
 |ms | Milliseconds.
 Indicates the number of milliseconds it took to transform the image.|

+#### Upscaling Images {/*upscaling-images*/}

+{{ PRODUCT }} does not upscale images.
+If the requested optimization results in an image that exceeds the dimensions of the source image, then {{ PRODUCT }} will not resize it.
+However, it will still perform any other requested optimizations.

 ## Image Resizing Examples {/*image-resizing-examples*/}